scott-the-programmer/terraform-provider-minikube/docs/index.md

 ### Optional

-- `kubernetes_version` (String) The Kubernetes version that the minikube VM will use (ex  v1.2.3, 'stable' for v1.22.3, 'latest' for v1.22.4-rc.0).
+- `kubernetes_version` (String) The Kubernetes version that the minikube VM will use.
 Defaults to 'stable'.